vishapoberon/compiler/ReadMe.md

 Vishap Oberon's frontend and C backend engine is a fork of Josef Templ’s Ofront, which has been released under the FreeBSD License.
 Unlike Ofront, Vishap Oberon does not include the Oberon v4 environment.

-The Ulm Oberon Library is distributed under GPL.
+The Ulm Oberon Library  and the Ooc libraries are distributed under GPL.
+Proprietry code using these libraries may not be statically linked.

-The Ooc library is distributed under GPL.

 Voc tools are distributed under GPLv3.

 Most of the runtime in libVishapOberon is distributed under GPLv3 with runtime exception.

-Proprietry code using the Ulm or Ooc libraries may not be statically linked as they are distributed under the GPL.

 #### Platform support